 Minimize the risk of jurisdictional issues by ensuring that all contracts would be litigated in a court within the county, city and/or state, as appropriate

 The district shall complete a review of the procurement system on at least an annual basis to self-certify that the procurement system is efficient and effective.
 The Superintendent shall oversee the completion of the self-certification.
 The results of the certification shall be distributed to all grant management staff.
-If deficiencies are noted, the Business Manager shall develop a Corrective Action Plan to remedy the deficiencies, as appropriate.
+If deficiencies are noted, the Chief Financial Officer shall develop a Corrective Action Plan to remedy the deficiencies, as appropriate.

 Conflict of Interest